Polymer/polymer/README.md

   ```

   For the time being, `Polymer()` will automatically wrap template extensions used in Polymer element templates during template processing for backward-compatibility, although we may decide to remove this auto-wrapping in the future.
 Templates used in the main document must be manually wrapped.
-* The `custom-style` element has also been changed to a standard custom element that must wrap a style element.
-In addition, the style element must contain a `type="custom-style"` attribute (so that it does not parse),  e.g.
+* The `custom-style` element has also been changed to a standard custom element that must wrap a style element  e.g.

   ```
   <style is="custom-style">...</style>